librato/taxonomy/Part2/traditional/free_open/monoliths/system/monit.md

 unwieldy in edge cases.

 ### Integration capabilities
-The monit daemon runs a local HTTP server which will output system state in XML.
+The Monit daemon runs a local HTTP server which will output system state in XML.
 There are a few open source scripts out there that will scrape this data and forward it to systems like Ganglia or Librato.